 India’s EV market is still in a nascent stage, lagging behind Europe and China by a decade, and is expected to pick pace in the 2020s, with projected growth at 24% CAGR.

 There are many developments that will lead to this, primary among them being – charging infrastructure becoming easier to build; ability to charge EVs at home and easier charging to facilitate faster adoption.
 Even so, the Indian EV market is projected to grow by 16x between 2018-35, and the government’s EV targets for 2025 expected to only be fully met by 2035, according to a report.
 The use of EVs will increase the importance of car insurance.
-When you buy a policy like the Bajaj Allianz car insurance, it will be important to take a keen note of features like No-claims bonus.
+When you buy a car insurance policy, it will be important to take a keen note of features like No-claims bonus.
 Let’s now look at the available model, what is NCB and why is that it is so important?

 First of all, it is important to note that some of the most popular players still have their EVs under fleet testing or launch timelines unknown.
 That said, few players in the market have launched their EVs, albeit at a higher price.